 - 1. Students will be given four (4) written tests to measure their understanding of the course content.
 Written Tests are valued at 100 points each.
 Three of the written exams will cover the topics studied since the prior exam.
 The fourth written exam will be a comprehensive final exam given at the end of the semester. - 2.
-The lowest grade of the four exams will be dropped if a written report on a major criminal law topic is submitted prior to Finals Week.
-The report will represent 25% of the final grade.
-The report will be at least twelve double-spaced paper in length and will be written in a scholarly manner using either the APA or MLA format.
-The paper will have a bibliography, or reference page, and the references will be noted within the body of the paper. - 3.
+Any retake or make-up exam opportunities are subject to the individual policies of each instructor.
+Please consult your instructor or Part I of the syllabus for more information about remediation.
+Students will not be allowed to retake any exams in situations involving cheating or other violations of the Code of Conduct. - 3.
 Deductions will be made for each error: not following directions, proofreading, formatting, typographical problems including incorrect text, etc. A percentage grade will be assigned by dividing the total points earned by the total points possible.